-Ranked Tier 1 for Regulatory, Health and Safety and Licensing – The Legal 500 (2018)
+Ranked Tier 1 for Business and Regulatory Crime (including Health and Safety) – The Legal 500 (2022)

-He is regularly instructed by the Food Standards Agency and various local authorities in such cases.
+He is regularly instructed by the Food Standards Agency and various local authorities.

-- R v Yusuf (2015) – Prosecution of a man for Breaching a Food Prohibition Order and food hygiene offences arising out of the operation of an illicit meat business, involving the use of multiple false identities;
+- Yusuf (2016) – Prosecution in the Crown Court, on behalf of a local authority, of a repeat offender (described in the press as ‘Britain’s most notorious food criminal’) for breaching a Food Prohibition Order and food hygiene offences arising out of his operation of an illicit unregistered meat business, involving the use of multiple identities to hide his involvement.

-- R v Wainwright (2014) – Prosecution of a man for operating an unapproved sausage production facility in a dirty farm barn involving numerous serious hygiene offences;
+- Wainwright (2014) – Prosecution in the Crown Court, on behalf of a local authority, of a man for operating an illicit sausage production facility in a filthy farm barn, involving numerous serious hygiene offences

-- R v Holmes (2013) – Prosecution under the Cattle Identification Regulations of a man in connection with the illicit disposal of cattle into the food chain;
+- Holmes (2013) – Prosecution in the Crown Court of a farmer, under the Cattle Identification Regulations, in connection with the illicit disposal of cattle into the food chain.